FreshSupaSulley/Auto-2FA/README.md

 If 2 or more push requests are active, they are listed to the user to filter out the suspicious login attempts by comparing IP addresses, locations, integrations, etc.

 #### What happened to Auto-Logins?
 Auto-Login was a feature introduced in v1.3.1.
-By utilizing a content script, DuOSU was able to detect when the user navigates to a specific Duo login URL and would automatically approve all push requests.
-Due to the nature of content scripts, it's not possible to approve the user's login without approving all push requests, which may include an unauthorized login attempt; that is, without more extension permissions that could allow DuOSU to monitor all web traffic on the login website.
+By utilizing a content script, DuOSU was able to detect when the user navigates to the OSU Duo login URL and would automatically approve all push requests.
+Due to the limitations of this extension's permissions, it's not possible to approve the user's login without approving all push requests, which may include unauthorized login attempts; that is, without more extension permissions that could allow DuOSU to monitor all web traffic on the login website.
 Obviously, an extension asking for such a permission can leave users skeptical.
-Combined with the fact that the login URL changes depending on the organization, it simply isn't a smart decision to ask for more permissions for a feature that can be utilized by only a portion of the users.
+Combined with the fact that the login URL doesn't work for every organization, it simply isn't a smart decision to ask for more permissions for a feature that can be utilized by only a portion of the users.
 It's unlikely this feature will return, unless a safe alternative is discovered (pull requests are open!).

 Privacy
 -------